How to create the most cost effective IoT project

 Due to the COVID-19 pandemic, the city of Gießen had the need to measure CO2 concentrations for prevention in schools, kindergartens, sports facilities, meeting rooms, cinemas, restaurants, and hotels.
 The yardstick for the concentration of aerosols in the air is a very important indicator for preventing unnecessary infections with the coronavirus.

 This use case, involving the seventh-largest city in Middle Hesse, with a population of almost 90,000 people, and the need for monitoring of various parameters in public buildings and Smart City applications, was solved with PIR Sensors for motion and occupancy detection connected to a LoRaWAN network deployed throughout the city, with only 7 gateways.
-Some examples of similar sensors to the ones used in this use case are the SensingLab Passage Reporting Sensor, which detects the presence of human bodies in specific areas and can monitor occupation of a room or the Proximity Detection & Contact Tracing Starter Kit, which helps to experience how LoRaWAN can help to enforce proximity policies to keep people from the same organization safe.
+Some examples of similar sensors to the ones used in this use case are the SensingLab Passage Reporting Sensor, which detects the presence of human bodies in specific areas and can monitor the occupation of a room, or the Proximity Detection & Contact Tracing Starter Kit, which helps to experience how LoRaWAN can help to enforce proximity policies to keep people from the same organization safe.

 Indoor location solution Europe’s busiest urban train line